-- 8.1 Below is a list of recommendations to the Cabinet Member for Environment that the Task Group have developed as a result of carrying out this review. - 8.2 The Task and Finish Group for the Cheshire East Car Park Management Review recommend: - That Objective 2 of the Car Parking Strategy be amended to include specific reference to car parks that have no charges.
-Objective 2 should read as follows "To provide excellent parking facilities at an appropriate charge (which may include a zero charge) to customers and Council Tax payers". - That the actions points relating to Objective 2 of the Car Parking Strategy be amended to allow more flexibility in the development of car park tariff structures.
-The second bullet point should read as follows "The scale of charges should ideally conform to a consistent pattern across stay periods in all towns." - That where possible tariff structures should provide broadly consistent charges from one stay period to the next (i.e. cost per hour is the same for 1-2 hours as 3-4 hours) up to four hours. - That whilst tariff structures should ideally conform to a consistent pattern tariffs for each individual car park should be set based on the characteristics of the car park, demand for that car park, desired service users, local needs and relationship with other car parks in the same town. - That to achieve Cheshire East Council objectives each town or village should have individual parking management action plans based on the characteristics of the town or village and that those action plans should achieve the Council's over arching objectives without negatively affecting the economic vitality of neighbouring towns or villages. - The income projection from parking for 2012/13 is too high and previous budget have been over optimistic.
-Future budget setting processes should be based on historic data to produce a more realistic income target for Parking Services
+- 8.1 Below is a list of recommendations to the Cabinet Member for Environment that the Task Group have developed as a result of carrying out this review. - 8.2 The Task and Finish Group for the Cheshire East Car Park Management Review recommend: - a.
+That Objective 2 of the Car Parking Strategy be amended to include specific reference to car parks that have no charges.
+Objective 2 should read as follows - "To provide excellent parking facilities at an appropriate charge (which may include a zero charge) to customers and Council Tax payers". - b.
+That the actions points relating to Objective 2 of the Car Parking Strategy be amended to allow more flexibility in the development of car park tariff structures.
+The second bullet point should read as follows - "The scale of charges should ideally conform to a consistent pattern across stay periods in all towns." - c.
+That where possible tariff structures should provide broadly consistent charges from one stay period to the next (i.e. cost per hour is the same for 1-2 hours as 3-4 hours) up to four hours. - d.
+That whilst tariff structures should ideally conform to a consistent pattern tariffs for each individual car park should be set based on the characteristics of the car park, demand for that car park, desired service users, local needs and relationship with other car parks in the same town. - e.
+That to achieve Cheshire East Council objectives each town or village should have individual parking management action plans based on the characteristics of the town or village and produced in partnership with the Parking services Manager, Ward members, and Town and Parish Councils.
+The action plans should achieve the Council's over arching objectives without negatively affecting the economic vitality of neighbouring towns or villages.
+The decision to change the charging status of any car park will only be taken if it can be supported be evidence, illustrating both the need and benefit to the area and local community.
+Evidence must be brought to the attention of Ward members,